RosettaCommons/documentation/DARC.md

 --------------------------------------------------------------------------------
 Docking Approach using Ray Casting (DARC) is structure-based computational method for carrying out virtual screening by docking small-molecules into protein surface pockets.
-IN this demo, DARC is used to dock a small molecule in a pocket centered around residue 61 of the protein, E3 ubiquitin-protein ligase Mdm2  (PDB:4ERF).
+In this demo, DARC is used to dock a small molecule in a pocket centered around residue 61 of the protein, E3 ubiquitin-protein ligase Mdm2  (PDB:4ERF).

 --------------------------------------------------------------------------------